MP for Ruislip, Northwood and Pinner

 Shadow Minister (Levelling Up, Housing and Communities)

-“A party loyalist who occasionally rebels on immigration and asylum policy.”
+“A centre-right MP with a housing‑and‑local‑government focus, who occasionally rebels on migration and asylum legislation.”

-David Simmonds is Conservative MP for Ruislip, Northwood and Pinner, elected in 2019.
-He serves as Shadow Minister for Levelling Up, Housing and Communities and as an Opposition Whip, and has sat on several committees examining housing, planning and justice legislation since he entered Parliament.
+David Simmonds is a Conservative MP for Ruislip, Northwood and Pinner, first elected in 2019.
+He currently serves as Shadow Minister for Levelling Up, Housing and Communities and sits as an Opposition Whip, with a background of involvement in housing, planning and local government policy through multiple committees and bills.
+He also serves on the Representation of the People Bill committee from March 2026, reflecting ongoing parliamentary duties beyond his frontbench role.

-His voting record shows very high party loyalty (99%) but relatively low voting attendance (52% of votes), with 9 rebel votes.
-He generally backs stricter immigration controls and the Rwanda deportation scheme, while votes on Universal Credit, VAT and NHS funding have been mixed.
+He shows very high party loyalty (99%) but has a below-average attendance (52% vs 56% party average) and has recorded 9 rebel votes.
+On key policy votes, he generally supports immigration controls and the asylum system, and has backed the Rwanda deportation scheme, while voting in mixed ways on Universal Credit, VAT, NHS funding and other domestic policy issues.

-Declared financial interests include six entries: three for donations and other support (including loans) connected to his activities as an MP, and three miscellaneous entries.
+Seven declared financial interests: four entries relate to donations or other support (including loans) for his activities as an MP, and three entries are miscellaneous.

 Generated 21 February 2026